jardelufc/ARM7XilinxBasys3DesignKit/README.md

 You have a few code examples in software folder.
 Creative solutions are needed , because you dont have mov or BL instructions.
 Look at the examples .

 If you want to learn how to add more instructions, please, look lab 9 at https://booksite.elsevier.com/9780128000564/content/labs_companion.zip .

+Vivavdo design is configured for running at 10mhz.
+You can easily increase or decrease it by reconfiguring the clock manager .

+There are two peripherals: GPIO and Timer .

+GPIO reg for defining direction is at 0x804
+GPIO reg for reading or writing pins is at 0x800

+At his time, there is at least one bug: You need use str two times for writing at GPIO .

+I've never tested the timers .
+Enjoy it :)